 For most businesses a reportable accident, dangerous occurrence or case of disease is a rare event.
 However, employers, self-employed or persons in control of work premises should be aware that they have duties under Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 also know as RIDDOR.

 The RIDDOR (external link) website provides information on what, when and how to report accidents and incidents, as well as the ability to report these occurrences online.
 However, the following information is provided for assistance to employers.
+We will handle any information provided to us in accordance with our Privacy Notice (PDF, 9Kb).

 If there is an accident arising out of, or is connected with work and your employee or a self-employed person working for you or on your premises is killed or suffers a major injury; or a member of the public is killed or taken to hospital from the scene – you must notify the Incident Contact Centre without delay on 0845 300 9923.